-Growing up in Midwest suburbia, I have become both obsessed and repulsed by the superficial realism of our consumer driven and self seeking culture that encompasses my daily routine.
-I reside in Nebraska whose state slogan recently changed from The Good life to Visit Nebraska, Visit Nice.
+For the past few years, I have resided in Nebraska whose state slogan recently changed from The Good life to Visit Nebraska, Visit Nice.
 My environment consists of beer, sports, lazy boy chairs, faith, family and friends.
 Although this is all “nice” it makes me question if there is genuine substance beneath the surface.
 What makes a good life?